Are you committed to equipping communities with the necessary

 For more information, please

-Director will serve as a relationship manager and ongoing
+Executive Director and will be a relationship manager and ongoing

-Managing Director will build an effective capacity for place-based
+will build an effective capacity for place-based work including

-work, including groups with a shared orientation.
-They will provide
+groups with a shared orientation.
+They will provide best-in-class

-best-in-class expertise to strengthen systems and skills of
+expertise to strengthen systems and skills of community

-community collaborators so teams can lead, achieve, and sustain
+collaborators so teams can lead, achieve, and sustain measurable

 PRIORITIES AND RESPONSIBILITIES